 This course is a continuation of Clinical Practice I. Students will be assigned to a dental practice settings for continued practice in chairside clinical dental assisting.
 There is a 15 hour seminar in addition to the field experience.
-225 clinical hours.

-DA 126 3 C/45 CH Pathology, Pharmacology & Medical/Dental Emergencies
+DA 126 3 C/45 CH Pathology, Pharmacology and General Anatomy Sp Prereauisite: DA 104, DA 106, DA 110

-Prerequisite: DA 106